-YOUTH NATIONAL TEAMS: Was a member of the Canadian Under-17 and Under-20 National Teams before declaring for the U.S. senior national team.
+NATIONAL TEAM (CANADA): Was a member of the Canadian Under-17 and Under-20 National Teams before choosing to represent the United States.